 The Key To Getting Ready Is Careful Preparation And Organization

 - Then I booked my airfare and my rental car.
 This was all done six months in advance and I got pretty good prices on everything.
-Never rent a car at an airport if you can avoid it.
+Never rent a car at an airport if you can avoid it and save a lot of money.
 I had a friend pick me up at the airport (thank you!) and drive me to the local Budget Rental in Venice, Florida, and got a car for less than $800 for the month.
 That was half price!

 - By the way, I think it’s a good idea to print out everything.

 How was I going to transport a month’s worth of clothing, etc. without a strong man to help me out?

 - First of all, I discovered packing cubes and I am officially hooked on them.
 These things are amazing!
 I can’t believe I’ve been packing without them my whole life.
 A packing cube system helps you get everything you need into your suitcase by neatly organizing and packing all your clothes tightly into their space-saving bags.
 And, unlike vacuum bags, you don’t have to suck the air out, so your clothes don’t arrive in a wrinkly mess.
 Another great thing is that you can pack one of the bags with items for a one-night stay so you don’t have to dig through the entire suitcase for that stayover.

 - Secondly, I needed a new piece of luggage, the kind with swivel wheels, also known as “spinners.”
 What I wanted to get was a lightweight, large (not over 62″ in total dimensions per airline limitations), suitcase with spinner wheels.
 Nothing fancy.
 The important thing here is to make sure you get a suitcase with spinner wheels.
 Especially if it is large, like the one I needed, and loaded up to capacity.
 That’s almost 50 pounds!
 Spinner wheels add a degree of maneuverability that will save your arms.
 This is what I ended up with.